database64128/youtube-dl-wpf/README.md

 3. Q: Downloading the whole playlist doesn't work!

     A: It's an upstream bug, just like many other issues you might discover.
 There's nothing I can do.
-Just report the bug to the [upstream](https://github.com/ytdl-org/youtube-dl).
+Just report the bug to yt-dlp or youtube-dl, whichever you use.

 4. Q: `youtube-dl` and `yt-dlp` behave differently!